consiglionazionaledellericerche/jscontact-tools/README.md

 1. The conversion is based on the content of the [JSContact RFCs](#jscontact-rfcs).

-2. An entry of the topmost Card/CardGroup `vCardProps` map is converted into the related vCard property  .
-The following properties are considered:
+2. An entry of the topmost Card/CardGroup `vCard.properties` array is converted into the related vCard property.
-    CLIENTPIDMAP
-    XML

-3. An entry of an object `vCardParams` map is converted into a vCard parameter.
-The following parameters are considered:
+3. An entry of an object `vCard.convertedProperties` map is converted into a vCard parameter.
-    PID

 4. Default values for the configuration properties are: